d-qoi/CSSE332_OS-Project/m4/readme.txt

 	  'delete /var/messag'

 'copy':   This command will copy the desired file.
-	  'copy /var/messag m' will copy the contents of /var/messag into a new file m
+	  'copy /var/messag /m' will copy the contents of /var/messag into a new file m in the root directory

 'dir':	  This command will list the contents of the
 	  directory supplied.
-	  'dir /var/'
+	  'dir /var/' will provide the contents of directory /var/

 'create': This command prompts the user to enter text
-	  to put in a file with the name they supplied 'create m' followed by the user entering text will create a new file m that has the contents the user enters up until they enter a blank line of text
+	  to put in a file with the name they supplied 'create /m' followed by the user entering text will create a new file m that has the contents the user enters up until they enter a blank line of text.
+In this case, m will be in the root directory

 If incorrect arguments are supplied, typically the response of the shell will be 'Invalid arguments to ### command' where